 Border tax adjustments (BTAs), including border carbon taxes (BCAs) (adapted from Evola, 2018)

 BTAs and BCAs are instruments that potentially reduce leakage.
-They are designed to reduce the chances of a domestic tax intervention being compromised by imports and capital flight.
-A domestic tax can make domestic products more expensive than imported goods, and thus encourage the import of foreign goods and the movement of firms to untaxed jurisdictions.
+They are designed to reduce the chances of a domestic tax or charge intervention being compromised by imports and capital flight.
+A domestic tax or charge can make domestic products more expensive than imported goods, and thus encourage the import of foreign goods and the movement of firms to untaxed jurisdictions.
 The BTA applies an equivalent charge on imports or subsidizes domestic exports to eliminate the domestic charge to make the price competitive internationally, or does both.
+There is some debate about whether these adjustments are really taxes, depending on what they are designed to offset. .

 BTAs are typically assessed within the open border, free trade environment to which Canada is currently a party.
-As a result, there is debate about whether such taxes violate trade agreements.
-The predominant view is that a BCA would have to be justifiable under Article XX of the GATT (see Goal 10) and designed so as not to invoke arbitrary restrictions on trade (Holmes et al., 2011).
+Perhaps the most internationally accepted BTA currently is for Value Added Taxes (GST/HST in Canada).
+But there is debate about whether such taxes violate trade agreements.
+Part of the difficult is that the core rules of the WTO are derived from GATT 1947, when climate change had yet to be a recognizable problem.
+One view is that a BCA would have to be justifiable under Article XX of the GATT (see Goal 10) and designed so as not to invoke arbitrary restrictions on trade (Holmes et al., 2011).
+Another is that it would be considered a production processes and methods (PPM) intervention, and potentially then a violation since trade rules discourage discrimination based on PPMs (Herman, 2020).

 However, in the context of this site, a more justifiable argument is GATT Article III, the like provision (see Goal 10).
 This provision, the root of trade agreements, states that products must be treated equivalently regardless of source.
 So, if a government decides to impose an environmental performance tax on domestic producers, it makes sense that it would impose an equivalent tax on imports to create a level playing field as per Article III.
 This is explicitly named as acceptable under Article II:1(b).
 If a carbon tax regime / price existed in the country of import, then that methodology could be used to set the border tax, if any indeed was required.
 If a domestic charge was put on prior to export, and it was equivalent to the Canadian charge, then no border adjustment would be required.
 If it did not, then a tax equivalent to the domestic charge could be applied.
 The tax would be paid by the importing firm.
 Alternately, imports would purchase allowances, as was proposed in a US bill (Bingaman/Spencer) that did not proceed.
 However, there is some question about whether an allowance purchase is a tax and that would affect what articles under the GATT would be brought to bear on a trade complaint.
 Canadian foods exported would only receive an export rebate if going to a country that did not have a carbon tax / price regime in place.